jeremenichelli/hunt/README.md

 ### All the options

-**hunt** observers also accept other configurations that are rarely necessary but might become handy for your use case, heare are all lsited:
+**hunt** observers also accept other configurations that are rarely necessary but might become handy for your use case, heare are all listed:

- - ` enter` **(function)** method that will be called when the element becomes visible.
+ - `enter` **(function)** method that will be called when the element becomes visible.

  - `leave` **(function)** method that will be called when the element disappears from the viewport.